aiplan4eu/up-ibacop/README.md

 ## Installation
 Clone this repository and put the directory "up_ibacop" in your python library.

-IBaCoP2 and therefore this integrator requires to be run on Linux OS (Version tested: Ubuntu 22.04.1 LTS).
+IBaCoP2 and therefore this integrator requires:
++ To be run on Linux OS (Version tested: Ubuntu 22.04.1 LTS)
++ Python 3.x and also Python 2.7

 ## Usage
 ```python
 from unified_planning.shortcuts import *